ThinhNgVhust/My-AWS-developer-notes/README.md

             // Remove the row from the table row.remove();

-            // Update the remaining rows' indexes
+            // Update the remaining rows' indexes and hidden input names
             $(".table tbody tr").each(function (index, element) {
                 if (index >= rowIndex) {
                     var currentRow = $(element);